hjw8120/Logistic-Regression/hw-05-logistic.md

     ## [1] 0.6449735

-From the model, we decide on a threshold probability of 0.479, with a false positive rate of 0.4 and a true positive rate of 0.6 because thsi is the point on the ROC curve closest to the top left corner (true positive rate of 1).
+From the model, we decide on a threshold probability of 0.479, with a false positive rate of 0.4 and a true positive rate of 0.6 because this is the point on the ROC curve closest to the top left corner (true positive rate of 1).